 The university came into particular prominence during the Dutch Golden Age, when scholars from around Europe were attracted to the Dutch Republic due to its climate of intellectual tolerance and Leiden’s international reputation.
 During this time Leiden was home to such figures as René Descartes, Rembrandt, Hugo Grotius, Baruch Spinoza and Baron d’Holbach.
 The university is a member of the Coimbra Group, the Europaeum and the League of European Research Universities.

-To learn even more about the Leiden University see the link.
+To go to the Leiden University homepage click the link.